-Tip: You may wonder how I measure my child's head circumference for a helmet?
-Luckily, the task is easy and simple.
+Tip: You may wonder how I measure my child's head circumference for a helmet.
+Luckily, the task is easy and straightforward.
 Gather your measuring tool, such as a soft or cloth tape measure, and if you don't have one of those items on hand, a string will do, which you can wrap around your child's head and lay against a metal tape measure or yardstick.
-The goal is to measure the thickest part of your child's head, which is about an inch above their eyebrows, and the back of the head which results in the largest measurement.
-It may be helpful to measure a few times to make sure you have the right measurement.
+The goal is to measure the thickest part of your child's head, about an inch above their eyebrows, and the back of the head, which results in the largest measurement.
+It may be helpful to measure a few times to ensure you have the correct size.

 Why You Should Trust Us

-Our selection of popular products along with experienced hands-on testing, and side-by-side comparison for comfort, quality, and style ensure that we have the details and information you need to choose the best helmet for your needs and wallet.
+Our selection of popular products, along with experienced hands-on testing and side-by-side comparison for comfort, quality, and style, ensures that we have the details and information you need to choose the best helmet for your needs and wallet.
 Testers from 3-10 years old graciously offered their noggins and opinions to help us rank and evaluate the contenders.
-We used these helmets off-road on mountain trails and on city sidewalks with children of various ages.
-We assessed the comfort, fit, quality, and style of each helmet and used tester feedback to influence our rank and winner selections.
+We used these helmets off-road on mountain trails and city sidewalks with children of various ages.
+We assessed each helmet's comfort, fit, quality, and style and used tester feedback to influence our rank and winner selections.

 Analysis and Test Results

-We purchased and tested 10 popular activity helmets for kids.
-We considered metrics like comfort and fit, quality, and style in our quest to find the best kids' helmets.
+We purchased and tested popular activity helmets for kids.
+We considered metrics like comfort, fit, quality, and style in our quest to find the best kids' helmets.

-The hardest to ensure a proper fit are the Bell helmets.
+The hardest to ensure a proper fit for are the Bell helmets.
 These helmets have elastic around the backside of the interior head frame structure that sits inside the helmets instead of the adjustable plastic halo that allows for a customized snug fit.
 It isn't a terrible design and will work well for some, but it can also squeeze the head so that it can't be relieved like it can with adjustable products.
-It also means your child could outgrow it faster as there is no adjustability to be had.
+It also means your child could outgrow it faster as there is no adjustability.

 Bike helmets and helmets for kids, in general, come in various styles and shapes.
-We mostly considered helmets suitable for biking activities and included a few rated as appropriate for multiple sports like skateboarding, scooters, or rolling skating to offer various options that might save you money or storage space with their increased versatility.
-As most parents already know, kids change hobbies and favorites as swiftly as the weather, so finding a helmet they can use for more than one activity could be a money-saver.
+We mainly considered helmets suitable for biking activities.
+We included a few rated as appropriate for multiple sports like skateboarding, scooters, or rolling skating to offer various options that might save you money or storage space with their increased versatility.
+As most parents know, kids change hobbies and favorites as swiftly as the weather, so finding a helmet they can use for more than one activity could be a money-saver.

 The Mongoose multi-sport helmet was a tester favorite, with the rear ventilation cut in the shape of a skull.
-This matte black finish helmet is suitable for skating, skateboarding, hoverboards, biking, etc. It has thick interior padding and a comfortable chin strap, though heavier and has less ventilation than a traditional bike helmet.
+This matte black finish helmet is suitable for skating, skateboarding, hoverboards, biking, etc. It has thick interior padding and a comfortable chin strap but has less ventilation than a traditional bike helmet.
 Both Razor helmets can be used for multiple sports, though the full-face option might be overkill for sports that don't traditionally require it.
-While theoretically, we suspect you can wear a bike-style helmet to do other sports, we've seen them on hoverboards, Segways, and the like, they probably aren't the best for activities like skateboarding or even trick-riding where you tend to see the multi-sport helmet style that covers more of the backside of the head than the traditional bike helmet.
-If biking is your go-to, we think most kids will be happiest with the open face, full-ventilation kids' bike helmets that are comfortable, lightweight, and adjustable like the Schwinn Thrasher or Joovy Noodle, depending on age or head size.
+While theoretically, we suspect you can wear a bike-style helmet to do other sports, we've seen them on hoverboards, Segways, and the like; they probably aren't the best for activities like skateboarding or even trick-riding where you tend to see the multi-sport helmet style that covers more of the backside of the head than the traditional bike helmet.
+If biking is your go-to, we think most kids will be happiest with open-face, full-ventilation kids' bike helmets that are comfortable, lightweight, and adjustable, like the Schwinn Thrasher or Joovy Noodle, depending on age or head size.